WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 We’re going to help you get back on track no matter what the situation is.

-MalCare protects a network of 250,000+ business websites from critical malware threats.
+MalCare protects a network of 250,000+ business websites from critical malware infections and threats.

 MalCare’s “one-click” malware removal is the only WordPress security suite that allows you to focus on your business and not on website security.
 We help businesses defeat hackers every time.